rtanubra/Trafus/README.md

 Builds and deploys your application to production<br>

 ## API Documentation
-The application has four main parts:
+The application has five main parts:

 Development Server located at: [http://localhost:8000/api/](http://localhost:8000/api/)

 Production Server located at: [https://tranquil-journey-83977.herokuapp.com/api/](https://tranquil-journey-83977.herokuapp.com/api/)

-All return objects (if present) will be in JSON format.
+All return objects (if present) will be in JSON objects.
+All input bodies (if required) are JSON objects.

 <ol>
     <li>Authentication</li>